Auckland Zoo is located in Auckland, New Zealand and has been operating at its current site since December 1922.

-Auckland zoo has its roots in zoo that opened in the Auckland suburb of Onehunga in Feburary 1911.
+Auckland zoo has its roots in a zoo that opened in the Auckland suburb of Onehunga in Feburary 1911.
 The zoo was owned by John James Boyd and was a private menagerie which housed six lions, a tiger, a hyena, a panther and a number of monkeys.
 A number of complaints about the smell, noise and crowds were received though and in June 1922 Auckland City Council purchased the animals and the zoo closed.

 The new Auckland Zoo opened on 17 December 1922 at Western Springs.